CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Tier 2 – Asaan Karobar Finance (Subsidized Loan)

-This option is meant for businesses that need more funds than the card allows.
+This option is intended for businesses that need more funds than the card can provide.

 Who Should Choose This Instead of the Card